 - Science, Technology, Innovation and Media Studies

-These three areas indicate paths of study and theoretical reflection that can find multiple connections with other research topics, understood as complementary and interconnected, to develop skills for the analysis and management of the forms of contemporary social complexity.
-The priority objective is to maintain a training context that considers how the above-mentioned processes today present themselves in continually multiscalar forms.
+These four areas identify paths of study and theoretical reflection with multiple links to several research topics, aimed at the analysis and management of contemporary social complexity.
+A priority is to maintain an educational context that takes into account how contemporary processes present themselves in continuously multiscalar forms.
 Particular emphasis is therefore placed on research in diverse social contexts, including at the supranational level and through extended periods of research abroad.
-The doctoral project we are proposing therefore starts from these areas, which can be investigated in their intersections, but also in their autonomy, because of the issues that exist within them.

-This project aims to enhance the interdisciplinarity of theoretical and methodological approaches by favouring research projects that cross traditional scientific and disciplinary fields.
-The doctorate favours empirical and theoretically oriented analyses that rely on a predominantly interpretative approach.
-Innovative and multi-method research paths that effectively develop the joint use of qualitative and quantitative methods or that experiment with new models of analysis to cope with social and technological changes are appreciated within the framework of the PhD.
+The curriculum aims to promote the interdisciplinarity of theoretical and methodological approaches by encouraging research projects that cut across traditional scientific and disciplinary fields.
+The Doctorate favours empirical and theoretically oriented analyses based on a predominantly interpretative approach.
+Innovative and multi-method research approaches that effectively develop the joint use of qualitative and quantitative methods, or that experiment with new models of analysis to cope with social and technological change are valued within the PhD.

 More information about the research lines